bahlolab/moimix/README.md

-# Haldane - an R package for malaria genomics
+# moimix: R package for evaluating multiplicity of infection in malaria parasites